aliciahlavac/SQL_Challenge/README.md

 In this project, I did research about a fictional company called Pewlett Hackard's employees from the 1980s to the 1990s.
 The project is split into three sections, Data Modeling, Data Engineering, and Data Analysis.

 Data Modeling:
 Using six .csv files (titles.csv, employees.csv, dep_manager.csv, dep_emp.csv, salaries.csv, and departments.csv), which are located in the [Resources](https://github.com/aliciahlavac/SQL_Challenge/tree/main/Resources) section of this Repository, I created an [Entity Relationship Diagram (ERD)](https://github.com/aliciahlavac/SQL_Challenge/blob/main/EmployeeSQL/ERD%20Final.png) and mapped the relationships between files.
-The following relationships were found and are shown in the ERD:
+The following relationships were found and are shown in the ERD (note that dep_emp uses a composite key):
 ![QuickDBD-export (13)](https://github.com/aliciahlavac/SQL_Challenge/assets/127240852/1e15f487-44be-4e27-9474-44c6bb20f35a)
 Primary keys are noted by a key symbol and Foreign keys are noted by bold text.
 By creating this ERD, we note the following relationships: